music

 Deadbeat is Tame Impala's fifth studio album and its most rhythmically adventurous.
 Parker has described it as house-adjacent, inspired by the rave culture of Western Australia where he grew up.
 The psychedelic DNA is still present, the swirling textures, the vocals submerged in reverb, the sense that every song exists inside a room with no visible walls.
 But the pulse underneath is different.
 It moves faster.
 It wants to make you dance rather than drift.

 Singles Loser and Dracula signaled the shift before the album arrived.
 Both tracks built on propulsive four-on-the-floor rhythms while maintaining the emotional complexity that has always separated Tame Impala from straightforward dance music.
+Loser in particular showed Parker operating with a new directness, the groove front and center rather than buried beneath layers of texture.
+He was not hiding the kick drum this time.

 The Collaborations